 Departments & Organizations

-Dr. Lydia Aoun Barakat is the current President of the Connecticut Infectious Disease Society.
+Dr. Lydia Aoun Barakat is a Past President of the Connecticut Infectious Disease Society.

 As the Medical Director of the Nathan Smith Clinic at Yale New Haven Hospital, she oversees the HIV care of over 900 patients living with HIV/AIDS.
 Dr. Barakat’s career is highlighted by her commitment for managing HIV disease.
 She has received and contributed in multiple HRSA and CDC grants that are dedicated to the mission of serving the people living with HIV/AIDS and require a long term vision in accomplishing a high standard quality of care as well as a focus on outcome measures.